 Barcelona is one of the most romantic cities in Europe so it’s worthwhile saving up to stay in an equally romantic hotel.
 Two standouts are the Mandarin Oriental and the Hotel Arts, which are roughly equidistant from El Born.

 The Mandarin Oriental is a glamorous luxury five-star housed in a former bank and fronted by four impressive carved stone columns, beyond which is a walkway ramp on which you really do feel a million dollars as it leads you into the arms of the serene lobby.

 The hotel is on Passeig de Gràcia in the L’Eixample district downtown so it’s ideal for shopping and exploring Gaudí’s amazing buildings, including an easy walk to his masterpiece, La Sagrada Familia.

-If it’s a special occasion, go for broke and book one of the 18 new suites, opened in April 2014.
+If it’s a special occasion, go for broke and book one of the 18 luxurious suites.
 Our 78m2 Deluxe Suite had a king bed, a separate dining area and dressing area, bathtub, tiled rainforest shower, dual sinks, Acqua Di Parma toiletries and furniture by Spanish designer Patricia Urquiola… oh, and a private butler.